tembo-io/pg_timeseries/doc/timeseries.md

   - Assorted "analytic" functions frequently associated with time-series workloads
   - Periodic `REFRESH MATERIALIZED VIEW` — set schedules for background refresh of materialized views (useful for dashboarding, etc.)
   - Roll-off to `TABLESPACE` — as data ages, it will be moved into a specified table space
-  - Use of "tiered storage", i.e. moving older partitions to be stored in S3 rather than on-disk
   - Automatic `CLUSTER BY`/repack for non-live partitions
   - Migration tools — adapters for existing time-scale installations to ease migration and promote best practices in new table configuration
   - "Approximate" functions — maintain statistics within known error bounds without rescanning all data
   - Change partition width — modify partition width of existing table (for future data)
   - "Roll-up and roll-off" — as data ages, combine multiple rows into single summary rows
-  - Incremental view maintenance — define views which stay up-to-date with incoming data without the performance hit of a `REFRESH`
   - Repartition — modify partition width of existing table data